opfesoft/sol-docs/db/world/waypoint_data.md

 ### orientation

-The orientation of the creature (North = 0.0; South = π (3.14159)).
-Is only used if a waypoint delay is specified.
+The orientation of the creature: north = 0.0, south = 3.14159 (π), max value = 6.28318 (2π).
+Has to be NULL if delay is 0.
+Must not be < 0.

 ### delay

 Time to wait (in ms) between each point.
+If orientation is not NULL delay has to be > 0.

 ### move\_type